 Chlorophyll gives leaves their green color, but all living ‘greens’ are also rich with nitrogen.
 When a green plant dies, as it turns brown, the nitrogen is released back into the air.
 However if we cut a green growing plant and dig it into the soil, bury it in mulch or add it to a compost pile, the nitrogen becomes available as food for life in the soil.
 This is multiplied if we are cutting a nitrogen fixing plant like vetch.
 See my quick soil science post for more info on how this happens.

-The process of ‘turning in’ a cover crop should be done 2 weeks before planting the next crop in order to allow time for decomposition.
+The process of ‘turning in’ a cover crop should be done 2 -4 weeks before planting the next crop in order to allow time for decomposition.
+The wait time will depend on how actively your soil is decomposing.
 This type of cover cropping is often called a “green manure”.

 Growing our own mulch